coslatte/dungeons_n_terminals/README.md

+## Important sort of note

-For it's use it's quite important to install the GNU Linux C/C++ compiler (MinGW).
+For it's use it is quite important to install the GNU Linux C/C++ compiler (MinGW).